Here's where to find fireworks around the New Orleans metro area.

 Mandeville Lakefront between Coffee and Carroll Streets

-Join the City of Mandeville on Saturday, June 29 for Light Up the Lake Independence Day Celebration 2019.
-The fun family event takes place on the Mandeville lakefront, where the public is welcomed to bring picnics beginning at 10 a.m.
-A food court will also open at 5 p.m.
-Organizers say no glass containers or charcoal grills allowed.
+The City of Mandeville hosts its Light Up the Lake Independence Day Celebration on Saturday, June 29.
+The fun, family event takes place on the Mandeville lakefront, where the public is welcomed to to picnic beginning at 10 a.m.
+Food and drinks will be available for purchase starting at 5 p.m.
 Entertainment begins at 6 p.m. with live music by Four Unplugged and a military tribute.
 There will also be a kids’ tent for the little ones.
-The evening will close with a festive firework show over the lake at dusk. admission is free or all.
+The evening will close with a festive firework show over the lake at dusk.
 A rain date is set for Sunday, June 30th.
+Organizers say no glass containers or charcoal grills allowed.

 Abita Springs Independence Day Celebration